retorquere/zotero-better-bibtex/site/content/citing/cayw.md

 * `[#adams2001][][#brigge2002][]` will be left on the clipboard

 More of a gimmick than anything else, but if you add `select=true`, BBT will select the picked items in Zotero.

-## Playing around

-For testing for other markdown formatters, you can construct simple references yourself, using the `playground` formatter, with parameters:

-* `citeprefix`, default empty, for text to put before the full citation.
-* `citepostfix`, default empty, for text to put after the full citation.
-* `keyprefix`, default empty, for text to put before each individual citekey
-* `keypostfix`, default empty, for text to put after each individual citekey
-* `separator`, default `,`, for text to put between citekeys

-Alternately, the `json` formatter will just give you the picks as JSON which you can turn into pretty much anything if you can code.

-but if you need an extra format, just ask.

 [^1]: For Juris-M, the port number `23119` must be replaced with `24119`.